cudoventures/cudos-network-docs/src/earn/incentives.md

 ### Phase 4 - Collins (Launching Soon)

-Migration testing to performa a dry-run of our genesis and token migration plan for the new native Cudos Network
+Migration testing to performa a dry-run of our genesis and token migration plan for the new native Cudos Network.

 |**Task ID**|**Description**|**Resources**|**Reward**|
 | - | - | - | - |